 - A pierhead channel (Port Elizabeth Pierhead Channel) 40 ft deep, 290 ft wide, between Elizabeth and South Elizabeth branch channels, length 1.1miles.

 - A branch channel (South Elizabeth Channel) 50 ft deep, 290 ft wide and 0.6 mile long

 AUTHORIZATION: The Newark Bay Channels were authorized by the Rivers and Harbors Acts of 1922 and subsequently modified on 1943, 1954, 1964, 1966, 1975, 1985 and Water Resources Development Acts of 1986 and 1990.

-BACKGROUND: Last maintenance dredging cycle included the critically shoaled areas in the Port Newark approach channels in 2016.
-Approximately 285,000 CY were maintenance dredged and placed at upland permitted sites.
-Prior maintenance dredging cycle included the critically shoaled areas in the Port Newark Pierhead channel in December 2015.
-Approximately 250,000 CY were maintenance dredged and placed at upland permitted sites.
+The previous maintenance dredging cycle included the critically shoaled areas in the Port Newark approach channels done in 2021.
+Approximately 390,000 CY were maintenance dredged and placed at upland permitted sites.
+Prior maintenance dredging cycle included the critically shoaled areas in the Port Newark approach channels in 2020.
+Approximately 670,000 CY were maintenance dredged and placed at upland permitted sites.

 U.S. Army Corps of Engineers, New York District

 New York, NY 10278